alvaroalea/QL_diren_keyboard_adapter/README.md

 Firmware configure port C as input to have high impedance.

-In the main loop a variable store the actual key pressed and the control keys.
+In the main loop a variable store the actual key pressed and the controls keys.

 When a interrupt is detected, a look-up table determine if the key pressed (if any) is related to the port B line that trigged the interrupt.
 If related, a second look-up table determine the port C line that need to be activate.